U-joint Phasing; Information; Photos.

 type of universal joints, as used on Airheads, K bikes,

 cars, trucks, etc.,in particular it applies to Paralever models.

 The front driving yoke is in phase with the final driven yoke.
 The two yokes between the center cross-pieces inside the yokes must be aligned.
 Below is another sketch showing the same thing, plus a sketch of incorrect phasing.

 There are reasons that yoke type driveshafts are to be assembled per these sketches.
-In the explanation below I have taken certain liberties with the descriptions, otherwise it would be even harder to understand.
+In the explanations below I have taken certain liberties with the descriptions, otherwise it would be even harder to understand.
 For some, you may not be able to picture these effects in your mind.

 There is what is called a Constant Velocity U-joint that can eliminate much of the forces of rotation, compared to the yoke and cross-piece design in the above sketches.
-Those CV joints can be quite expensive and generally need substantial size for the power to be transmitted, and have some special problems of their own, such as lubrication requirements, sensitivity to foreign matter, ETC. There is a type of cross-piece U-joint that has fewer problems than the ones in the illustration, and is capable of a somewhat larger angle before prominent problems occur.
-This type is actually a SORT-OF joint and a half.
+Those CV joints can be quite expensive and generally need substantial size for the power to be transmitted, and have some special problems of their own, such as lubrication requirements, sensitivity to foreign matter, etc. There is a type of cross-piece U-joint that has fewer problems than the ones in the illustration, and is capable of a somewhat larger angle before prominent problems occur.
+This type is actually a joint and a half.
 The only place you are likely to see one of these is in the short front driveshaft of 4 wheel drive light trucks, such as pickup trucks.
 GM used this type of design successfully.
 I don't have a sketch, probably should make one, for the nerdy curiosity-minded folks here.